The Razzies dissed Bruce Willis. After aphasia diagnosis, they took it back.

 “Whoever handles Willis’ affairs should probably not have permitted him to do such a high volume of work in such a short time, especially if they were aware of his situation,” the co-founders told the Wrap.
 “In Willis’ defense, his reps should have kept a better eye on his legacy.”

 But on Thursday, Wilson and Murphy announced their decision to rescind the award.
-They also said they rescinded the 42-year-old nomination of Shelley Duvall for her performance in Stanley Kubrick’s 1980 film “The Shining,” citing “Kubrick’s treatment of her throughout the production.”
+They also said they rescinded the 42-year-old nomination of Shelley Duvall for her performance in Stanley Kubrick’s 1980 film, “The Shining,” citing “Kubrick’s treatment of her throughout the production.”

 As of early Friday morning, Willis’s nominations and award were still listed on the Razzies website.